tbointeractive/TBODeveloperOverlay/doc/KVDebugger.md

 The KVDebugger can be used to inspect system variables and, for some cases, modify them.

 ## Usage
-The `KVDebugger` needs a datasource to access the date to display.
+The `KVDebugger` needs a datasource to access the data to display.
 This datasource has to implement the `TBODeveloperOverlayKVDebuggerDatasourceProtocol` protocol.
 For further information please check the `TBODeveloperOverlayKVDebuggerDatasourceProtocol.h`.

-The `TBODeveloperOverlayNSUserDefaultsDatasource` is an already existing plugin to inspect but not edit the `NSUserDefaults`.
+The `TBODeveloperOverlayNSUserDefaultsDatasource` is an already existing Datasource to inspect but not edit the `NSUserDefaults`.

 ```
     TBODeveloperOverlayNSUserDefaultsDatasource *kvDatasource = [TBODeveloperOverlayNSUserDefaultsDatasource new];